fminoda/almanaque/README.md

 # almanaque
-Android app to organize all kinds of stuff
+Android app to organize all kinds of stuff.

+Contact:
+Fernando Minoda - minoda@gmail.com